iGranDav/GDSheetController/Readme.md

 Screens
 -------
-You can customize spaces between sheets but ``GDSheetViewController`` automatically adapts its layout for displaying all your sheets on screen.
+You can customize spaces between sheets but ``GDSheetController`` automatically adapts its layout for displaying all your sheets on screen.
 That is why you define a maximum space between your sheets.

 Known Issues
 ------------